 All the properties on this page are maintained by the Division of Natural Resources.
 Staff will cut and remove downed trees, mow and trim back trails, install trail markers and arrows, pick up trash, and ensure they remain open for public use.
 Each has a designated parking area, trail kiosk with maps, and a sign along the road that identifies the name of the property.
 Properties purchased with Community Preservation Act funds feature a sign like the one to the right, and are known as Preserves.
 Properties purchased through Town Meeting without CPA funds utilize ornately carved or white on brown painted wooden signs, and are known as Conservation Areas.

 All Town Conservation Areas and Preserves are multi-use and open to passive recreational activities.
 These include but are not limited to: hiking, biking, nature viewing, hunting, fishing, and trapping.
-Please be aware that because hunting is allowed on Town Conservation Areas and Preserves, in accordance with state and federal laws, the Department recommends walkers and their dogs wear 'hunter orange' gear when utilizing these areas during hunting seasons.
-Please refer to the Fishing, Hunting and Trapping Seasons page our website for season information.
+Please be aware that because hunting is allowed on Town Conservation Areas and Preserves in accordance with state and federal laws.
+The Department recommends walkers and their dogs wear 'hunter orange' gear when utilizing these areas during hunting seasons.
+Please refer to the Fishing, Hunting and Trapping Seasons page our website, or visit our office for more information.

 Beaver Dam Conservation Area

 The Beaver Dam Conservation Area is approximately 783 acres in area and provides stunning views of Little Island Pond and Great Island Pond.
 Both ponds provide numerous recreational opportunities with excellent habitat for freshwater fishing and bird watching.
 The Conservation Area also provides unique nature walks as it is composed of upland pine barrens; a rare ecosystem primarily found in southeastern Massachusetts and Cape Cod, Long Island, and Eastern New Jersey.